kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

 1. Create a 2D sprite gameObject
 2. Modify the PickUp.cs script file as needed:  Change the `PickupType` enums to match your game's theme and objects.
 3. Add the following **Components** to your PickUp GameObject:
- - Collider2D:  with: isTrigger checked
+ - Collider2D:  with: `isTrigger` checked as true
  - Tag:  Hazard or Collectible
  - PickUp.cs script
     - Set: PickupType from the dropdown
     - Set: value to assign point value

+Create a prefab of this object by dragging into your Resources folder.
+Remove all prefab objects from the game-scene

+###Spawner
+You are not required to use a spawner.